MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`DeployInParallel`** - **Deploy in Parallel**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Setting it to true will deploy the Web application in-parallel on the target machines.
+If set to `true`, the Web application is deployed in-parallel on the target machines.
 <!-- :::editable-content-end::: -->
 <br>